Holzschneider/Js.on/README.md

 The current state of the project is to be considered "incomplete and in development".

 Releases are deployed automatically to the deploy branch of this github repostory.
-To add a dependency on *Js.on* using maven, modify your *repositories* section to include the git based repository.
+To add a dependency to *Js.on* using maven, modify your *repositories* section to include the git based repository.

 	<repositories>
 	 ...